 Read this: The best hearables you can buy right now

 Those future engineers are now actual engineers.
 They lead companies that are tackling real-time translation hearables in full force.
 2017 is the year we told you hearables would be a big deal, and real-time translation hearables are a cornerstone of that.

 The bridge crew

 While Apple and its AirPods are the big name in hearables - despite AirPods not being true hearables - it's been down to a handful of smaller startups to carry the mantle into our hearable future.

 Bragi and its Dash are the first major example.
 Though Bragi didn't invent the idea of real-time translation, it has been talking about it since it hit the scene and finally brought it to us in the Dash Pro earphone.
-It's also rolling out the same feature to the existing Dash in an update.
-Bragi's translation implementation, however, feels a little more like patchwork than something perfectly seamless - at least on paper.
+It's also rolled out the same feature to the existing Dash in an update.
+Bragi's translation implementation, however, feels a little more like patchwork than something perfectly seamless.

 That's because Bragi's solution leans heavily on iTranslate Pro on your iPhone (there's no Android support yet).
 So once you purchase a subscription to iTranslate Pro and download that to your phone, you have to take out your phone and open up the app to translate directly into your ear.
 It's still cool and futuristic, but nowhere near the future many people might imagine.
 However, if you and the other person are both wearing the Dash, you can do it without pulling out a phone, which is definitely cooler.